panthernet/evescanhelper/README.md

 * Press Upload button to read data from your clipboard
 * Watch the results

+### Donation
-If you like, please support with ISK donation to [Duke Veldspar](https://zkillboard.com/character/96496243/).
+If you like this app, please support us with ISK donation to [Duke Veldspar](https://zkillboard.com/character/96496243/).
 Thank you!